 Mortgage insurance, which protects the lender if you default, should not be confused with more common homeowner’s or fire insurance.

-Save receipts and records for all improvements you make to your home, such as landscaping, storm windows and fencing.
+Save receipts and records for all significant improvements you make to your home, such as landscaping, storm windows and fencing.
 You can't deduct these expenses now, but when you sell your home the cost of the improvements is added to the purchase price of your home to determine the cost basis in your home.
 This will reduce any potential taxable gain that you may have from the sale of your home.

 Home expenses you can't deduct